Chrissy Metz Says ‘This is Us’ Fans Might Get Upset Over Love Triangle Storyline: Will Kate Cheat On Toby?

 Chrissy Metz says This Is Us fans should prepare for another emotional ride, but this one will have nothing to do with Jack Pearson’s death.
 In a promo clip for the upcoming episode “I Call Marriage,” Metz’ character gets a visit from her fiancé Toby (Chris Sullivan) at the weight loss immersion camp she’s staying at.
-But Toby has a run-in with Duke (Adam Bartley), the very forward horse groomer who has been eyeing Kate.
+However, Toby has a run-in with Duke (Adam Bartley), the very forward horse groomer who has been eyeing Kate.

 [PREVIEW] Things are about to get awkward between Kate and Toby. https://t.co/rM6MVRZLg8 #whipclip One of my favs!! pic.twitter.com/LHtrcyAyvS